niranjan525/nodejs-novice-to-expert/README.md

 # nodejs-novice-to-expert

-A 7 days course to learn NodeJS from scratch to advanced
+A 7 days course to learn NodeJS from novice to expert level

 ## Prerequisite
 * Any programming languange OR basics of `JavaScript`